plone/training/docs/effective-volto/architecture/anatomy.md

 - `registry.js` and the `config` folder will constitute the Volto configuration registry, a deep JavaScript object that holds settings and configuration.
   The registry can be altered by Volto projects and Addons.
-It doesn't have the fancy features of the component registry of ZCA, but it's easier to reason and easily inspectable.
+It doesn't have the fancy features of the component registry of ZCA, but it's easier to understand and easily inspectable.
 - the `theme.js` and the parent folder `theme` are Volto's Pastanaga theme, materialized as a Semantic-UI theme.